-As a result of rising airport charges and the introduction of an Air Travel Tax, in March 2009, of $\in 10$ on passengers departing from Irish airports on routes longer than 300 kilometers from Dublin Airport ( $\in 2$ on shorter routes), Ryanair reduced its fleet at Dublin airport to 13 during winter 2010 (down from 22 in summer 2008 and 20 in winter 2008).
+As a result of rising airport charges and the introduction of an Air Travel Tax, in March 2009, of $\in 10$ on passengers departing from Irish airports on routes longer than 300 kilometers from Dublin Airport ($\in 2$ on shorter routes), Ryanair reduced its fleet at Dublin airport to 13 during winter 2010 (down from 22 in summer 2008 and 20 in winter 2008).
 Ryanair also complained to the European Commission about the unlawful differentiation in the level of the Irish Air Travel tax between routes within the EU.
-From April 2011, a single rate ( $\in 3$ ) of the Air Travel Tax has been introduced on all routes.
+From April 2011, a single rate ($\in 3$) of the Air Travel Tax was introduced on all routes (and subsequently eliminated entirely in April 2014).
 In July 2012 the European Commission found that Ryanair, Aer Lingus and Aer Arann had received state aid from the Irish government by way of a two-tier air travel tax levied on passengers departing from Irish airports.
-Also in July 2012, Ryanair issued proceedings before the Irish courts seeking repayment of the entire amount of the air travel tax paid by Ryanair during the period ( $\in 87.8$ million) where it was two-tier on the basis of its illegality.
+Ryanair appealed this decision and a hearing in the EU General Court took place in June 2014 and judgment is expected within six months of the hearing.
+Also in July 2012, Ryanair issued proceedings before the Irish courts seeking repayment of the entire amount of the air travel tax paid by Ryanair during the period ($\in 87.8$ million) where it was two-tier on the basis of its illegality.
 In April 2013 the Irish government issued proceedings against Ryanair seeking recovery of $\in 12$ million of alleged state aid attributable to Ryanair, arising from the European Commission decision.
-There is a risk that Ryanair will be ordered by the Irish courts to pay the $\in 12$ million amount to the Irish government notwithstanding our claim for repayment of the entire amount of the tax.
+There is a risk that Ryanair will be ordered by the Irish courts to pay the $\in 12$ million amount to the Irish government notwithstanding Ryanair's claim for repayment of the entire amount of the entire amount of the entire amount of the entire amount of the entire and attributable to Ryanair, arising from the European Commission decision.
+There is a risk that Ryanair will be ordered by the Irish courts to pay the $\in 12$ million amount to the Irish government notwithstanding Ryanair's claim for repayment of the entire amount of the tax.

 Matters Related to Investment in Aer Lingus.
 During the 2007 fiscal year, the Company acquired 25.2% of Aer Lingus.
-The Company increased its interest to 29.3% during the 2008 fiscal year, and to 29.8% during the 2009 fiscal year at a total aggregate cost of €407.2 million.
+The Company increased its interest to 29.3% during the 2008 fiscal year, and to 29.8% during the 2009 fiscal year at a total aggregate cost of \notin 407.2 million.
 Following the acquisition of its initial stake and upon the approval of the Company's shareholders, management proposed to effect a tender offer to acquire the entire share capital of Aer Lingus.
 This 2006 offer was, however, prohibited by the European Commission on competition grounds.
 Ryanair filed an appeal with the CFI, which was heard in July 2009.
 On July 6, 2010 the Court upheld the European Commission's decision. (see also: "Item 5.
 Operating and Financial Review and Prospects-Business Overview").